-The trick here is the relationship between habits and rewards: bad habits have immediate good outcome and a future bad outcome; good habits have no immediate outcome (they are mostly unenjoyable), but a great future outcome.
-The cost of bad habits is in the future, while the cost of good habits is in the present.
+The trick here is the relationship between habits and rewards: bad habits have an immediate good and a future bad outcome; good habits have no immediate outcome (mostly unenjoyable), but a great future outcome.
+The cost of bad habits is in the future, while good habits are in the present.

-How do you go around this, considering that humans are driven by immediate rewards?
-It’s vital to make good habits feel satisfying, to reward yourself for doing it.
-The immediate reward here is the last moment of your habit, as we remember it more than the entire experience, so you want to make the ending of a habit be satisfying.
+Considering that humans are driven by immediate rewards, how do you go around this?
+It’s vital to make good habits feel satisfying and to reward yourself for doing it.
+The immediate reward here is the last moment of your habit, as we remember it more than the entire experience, so you want to make the ending of a habit satisfying.

-Use reinforcements – an immediate reward to increase the rate of a behaviour, if you want to execute it again.
+Use reinforcements – an immediate reward to increase the rate of behaviour if you want to execute it again.
 Here are some strategies suggested by James:

-- The Paper-Clip Strategy: you can track progress by moving paper clips from a jar to another one (as in one of James’s stories, in banker would move a paper clip from one jar to another for each sales call he made, and he would stop only when the jar was empty and the other one full)
+- The Paper-Clip Strategy: you can track progress by moving paper clips from one jar to another one (as in one of James’s stories, in banker would move a paper clip from one jar to another for each sale call he made, and he would stop only when the jar was empty and the other one full)

-- The paper clip strategy is another way to track habits: I prefer to use Trello to track my to-dos or habits, or Notes (they have the little checkmarks that are highly satisfying to complete).
+- The paper clip strategy is another way to track habits: I prefer to use Trello to track my to-dos or habits or Notes (they have little checkmarks that are highly satisfying to complete).

 - obvious: very visual, to become satisfying

-- attractive: moving cards in a board is satisfying as it implies progress
+- attractive: moving cards on a board is satisfying as it implies progress

 - easy: don’t make it feel like another habit, use the simplest method that would work for you

-- satisfying: the tracking is in itself a form of reward and keeps you focused.
+- satisfying: the tracking is a form of reward and keeps you focused.